Tuck Fest is held in Charlotte, North Carolina at the U.S. National Whitewater Center.

 The name “Tuck Fest” comes from the Tuckaseegee Ford and Trail, a historic landmark located on the property of the Whitewater Center.
 The Ford is the first known crossing point along the Catawba River that was traveled by Native Americans and European settlers.
 The Ford allowed travelers coming from the western part of the state to reach the key intersection of the Tuckaseegee Trail and the great Trading Path, the area now known as Center City Charlotte.
 As the area continued to grow, the Ford became a crucial crossing point for travelers and traders during and after the Revolutionary War.
 Located next to the Whitewater Center on the Catawba River, Sadler Island is a visible reminder of the Tuckaseegee Ford and its historic significance.

 All Tuck Fest music is free and open to the public.
 Standard Whitewater Center parking fees apply.
-Seating is not provided for the live musical performances.
+Seating is not provided for live musical performances.
 Plenty of areas for guests to bring chairs and blankets are available.
-Please visit the Festival & Concert FAQ for more information.
-Tuck Fest Terrace Access Passes are available each day for guests looking for an elevated experience.
+If catered meals, a private bar, and private bathrooms are more your speed, contact Group Sales at (704) 391-3900 x116 to rent the Terrace for a premiere view of the live music and festivities.

 There is no fee for spectators coming to enjoy the Tuck Fest clinics, demos, music, vendor villages or spectate any of the races or competitions.
-All vehicles will be subject to standard Whitewater Center parking fees ($6 daily per vehicle).
+All vehicles will be subject to standard Whitewater Center parking fees ($6 daily per standard car, $18 per larger vehicle).

 Please note certain races and competitions have capacity limits or entry qualifications and require additional steps beyond completing the Tuck Fest registration form.
 Please see specific race/competition pages for further information.